musekwa/chat-app/README.md

 - Other user can join my chat room by type their name and the same room name I had created;
 - Chat room participants can exchange messages and use emojies in their messages.

+## Try it out
+You can access this chat-app at https://chat-app-10.netlify.app/